mzero/amidiminder/USER-GUIDE.md

   - Because it's a command line, we only typed `Pure`, if we wanted to use the full name we'd have to have quoted it: `"Pure Data"`.
   - It'll only be able to connect if the devices are present
-  - You could have used the interactive mode of `amidiview` and connected it that way with even less typing.
+  - You could have used the interactive mode of `midiwala` and connected it that way with even less typing.

 You can look at the server's rules now: